 - Replacement Vehicle Cover – Ensures you can keep working even if your truck is off the road due to repairs.

-Some insurers may offer better prices if you pay annually or choose a higher excess, but it is still worth checking what that means in practice if you need to claim.
-It can also help to compare whether the policy includes useful protections such as loss of earnings, breakdown support, or replacement vehicle cover if the truck is off the road.
+Some insurers may offer different pricing if you pay annually or choose a higher excess, but it is still worth checking what those choices mean if you ever need to claim.
+It can also help to compare whether the policy includes protections that matter to your operation, such as loss of earnings, breakdown support, replacement vehicle options, or cover that reflects the value, ownership, and nature of the loads being moved.

 What is a Driver CPC?